elisacoutant/TesterMatchingApplause/README.md

 To run the java code:

+Navigate to the directoray containing pom.xml.

  1. mvn clean install
  2. java -jar target/users-0.0.1-SNAPSHOT.jar

 To run angular:

+Navigate to the directoray containing package.json.

 -npm install
 -npm start